Please click here for the latest update.

 We took part on 14th March (see item below) and have been awarded a Bronze certificate, thanks to the input we had from our students and staff.

 Red Nose Day - 24th March

 We held a non-uniform day to help raise money for Comic Relief.
-So far the total raised is £1,420.50 with £117 being raised by the Sixth Form cake sale.
-We will announce the total next week.
+In total we raised £1,652.01 with £117 of this being raised by the Sixth Form cake sale and £110.98 by the Sports Centre.

 The money we raise today will help people living really tough lives in the UK and across Africa.
 For example, £2.50 could buy a mosquito net to protect a family in Africa.
 In the UK, £5 could pay for an isolated elderly person with dementia to have dinner at their local support group.
 On their behalf, thank you.

 We will also be using Red Nose Day as a learning opportunity to help our students explore the issues facing young children across the world, and how the money we raise can help.